Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 • Install a sensory swing or hammock chair (with safe anchors)

-• Add a crash pad, bean bag, or foam pit for jumping/landing
+• Add a crash pad, bean bag, or foam pit for jumping and landing

-• Provide balance tools (wobble board, stepping platforms)
+• Provide balance tools (wobble board or stepping platforms)

-• Weighted items: lap pad, blanket, or compression vest
+• Weighted items: lap pad, weighted blanket, or compression vest

-• Therapy ball or peanut ball for bouncing/rocking
+• Therapy ball or peanut ball for bouncing or rocking

 • Secure swings and ceiling mounts with professional hardware